kspra3/FIT3175-Notes/Notes/05 - User-Centered Design (UCD).md

 * In system-centered design, technology drives the design while user-centered design is driven by the user alone.

+### User-Centered Design (UCD)
+* UCD has become an industry buzz-word.

+* At the highest level, all UCD says is: ‘think about the user, throughout the process’

+* That is, the systems engineers are not in charge.

+* A key part of this push is often ‘get people on board who aren’t developers’, and make sure the users are involved!

 ### Advantages
 * Can meet user needs